 I have a variety of interests across ecology, conservation, geography, urban planning, and others.
-My research is mostly focused along three lines of work.
+My research is mostly focused along four lines of work.

 Ovipositing monarch butterfly (photo: Rachael Bonoan)